greninger-lab/vadr-models-hsv/README.md

    options to the `v-annotate.pl` command in step 4.
 A list of additional command line options for controlling alert thresholds can be found [here](https://github.com/ncbi/vadr/blob/release-1.6.3/documentation/annotate.md#v-annotatepl-options-for-controlling-thresholds-related-to-alerts-).

-   Error alerts related to UL46 tegument protein VP11/12:<br/>
+   Error alerts related to gaps in start/stop codon due to alignment:<br/>
    In rare cases VADR will generate an error alert when trying to infer start/stop codons.
-   VADR is dependent on the alignment in specific ways, and it can infer incorrectly depending on where insertions are placed.
+   VADR is dependent on the alignment in specific ways, and it can infer incorrectly depending on where insertions/deletions are placed.
 This is sometimes seen in error alerts related to tegument protein VP11/12.
    These alerts will cause failure and can be found in `XXXXX.vadr.alt.list`.
 Here is an example alert:
    ```